|Make a wish today|

 To pay a transportation cost pick-up fees of $ 50 USD from the Lungi international airport.
 This will cover taxi fare from one point to another and it also covers ferry cost.

-Mr. Collins Forest Rich is the project manager of CIDS4KIDS project and he is the one responsible for all communication with all potential donors and volunteers.
+Mr. Collins Forest Rich is the project manager of "CWEFUN" projects and he is the one responsible for all communication with all potential donors and volunteers.
 He is a married man with children and he is very receptive and committed.
 Come and volunteer with us in Sierra Leone.
 Mr. Collins has a wealth of experience in working and living with volunteers from all over the world.
 He manages different projects.
 Has a team of workers and local volunteers who are always ready to work.
 Admin officer, teachers and social workers all working in the interest of the project(s)

 Accommodation: (HOME STAY) Accommodation is simple but spacious.
 There are mosquito nets over the beds and one volunteer to a room.
 There are 9 people living in our apartment.
 The house is located within walking distance from the school.
 We shall make sure that you drink purified pure water throughout your stay.
 The national electricity power supply is not constant and there is community water taps and wells, where clean water is usually fetched for washing of clothes and bathing.
 There is also a small petrol generator which may be used to generate electricity in the absence of power.
 There is a comfortable bedroom.
 There are three flush toilets for the home.
 During the rainy seasons water for washing is collected from the house roof.

 The accommodation is located near a small community field where children and youth comes to play every evening and sometimes in the morning.
 Volunteers could run around the field in the morning as health exercise.
+Accommodation is free.

 Accommodation & Food cost